If you have ever watched crime scene investigation shows on television, then you’ve probably seen depictions of a Forensic Video Analysis expert.

 People get to know your name and ideally see your strong work ethic and attention to detail.

-It’s important to get make positive associations with people in the Video Forensics Field and the organizations that hire such people.
+It’s important to get make positive associations with people in the Forensic Video Field and the organizations that hire such people.

 It’s also important you avoid ‘negative’ associations.